 - Heel–Face Turn: Umar and Abu Sufyan were opponents of Muhammad initially, before embracing Islam and becoming prominent figureheads of Islam.

-- May-December Romance: With Muhammed as the younger partner and his first wife as the older.
+- May–December Romance: With Muhammed as the younger partner and his first wife as the older.
+Then with Muhammad as the older partner and Aisha as the younger one.

 - Slave Liberation: While he didn't outlaw slavery outright, Muhammad was famous for freeing slaves in various ways, including buying slaves for the purpose of freeing them.